BuildingMouse/mesh-to-housing/README.md

 They may come from:

 - manual anchor selection;
-- geometric saliency;
+- geometric or mesh saliency;
-- CV / ML-assisted landmark or feature detection where appropriate.
+- CV-assisted landmark detection;
+- learned feature-selection methods where useful.

-The remaining points will then be selected while accounting for those existing anchors, allowing the limited point budget to be distributed more effectively over the rest of the model.
+The remaining points will then be selected while accounting for those existing anchors, allowing the available point budget to be distributed more effectively over the rest of the model.

-### Topology-aware sampling
+### Topology-aware analysis

-The project will investigate whether **Topological Data Analysis (TDA)** can improve sparse representations beyond purely geometric methods.
+For models with meaningful connected components, loops, or cavities, the project will also investigate **Topological Data Analysis (TDA)** as an additional evaluation and sampling signal.

-Persistent homology can be used to measure whether important connected structures, loops, or cavities are retained after reduction.
+Persistent homology can be used to test whether significant topological structures survive reduction and, where useful, whether this information can improve point selection.

 ---